This page contains affiliate links. Please read our disclosure for more info.

 This isn’t a post about how to live in Ubud as cheaply as possible.
 We wanted to take advantage of everything the town had to offer—affordable villa rentals with private pools, delicious vegetarian food, a wide variety of yoga classes, and fun activities like cooking classes and bike tours.
 You can have a high quality of life in Ubud at a very reasonable price (read more about our Ubud life here).

 We are living in Ubud for four months from September 2015.
-As always we track our expenses in our travel budgeting app Trail Wallet.
 I have taken our total costs for our first three months and divided them by three to get our average monthly expenses.

 These are our monthly expenses in USD for two people: